mukeshmithrakumar/papyri/docs/BLOG.md

 - [Types Of Software Testing: Different Testing Types With Details](https://www.softwaretestinghelp.com/types-of-software-testing/)

 So, if you had noticed my testing file, there was a integration testing file, which is what I am going to use to test if two components or more work together as they should.
 For example, like does my front end and back end communicate properly.

-I then went into AWS, learned how the services will interact with each other and what services AWS has in general.
-Below are links I used to learn about AWS services:

-(AWS Services link)

-- [Amazon Web Services: Exploring Business Solutions](https://www.linkedin.com/learning/amazon-web-services-exploring-business-solutions/planning-aws-machine-learning-solution).
-You don't need to go through the whole course, you can just view the Machine Learning on AWS section.

-- [Amazon Web Services Machine Learning Essential Training](https://www.linkedin.com/learning/amazon-web-services-machine-learning-essential-training/welcome) : Another LinkedIn course but for this one, go through everything.

-I think I am going to move my inference related stuff completely into the app folder and have it separate and then have src only have things related to training.
-That way I can manage the two different deployments, the scaling needed for inference, and use the Machine Learning side as black boxes where I just get data from using APIs and I can integrate the AWS Chatbot and the like and it would be easier to scale.
-So, text extractor should be moved to app.

-Now, that I have a complete idea for the inference engine, below is my complete inference architecture with all the AWS components

-(Complete inference architecture image)